trezzuri/erpnext-docs/docs/en/accounts/credit-note.md

 Customer Rohan had purchased PVC pipes worth Rs 300 + taxes and at the time of delivery, Customer found that the products were damaged.
 Now Rohan has returned the product a Credit Note will be issued.

-Credit Note with payment entry in ERPNext for above example is as below:
+Credit Note with payment entry in SOMA for above example is as below:

 ![Creating Credit Note](/files/creating-credit-note.gif)